ButterCMS/nextjs-starter-buttercms/README.md

 ### Step 3.
 Run Next.js in development mode

-When you sign up to ButterCMS, it creates all of the example content used by this starter project.
+When you sign up for ButterCMS, it creates all of the example content used by this starter project.
 You can run Next.js in development mode to view your fully-functional starter project, including landing page with
 API-based components, API-based menu, and a blog.

 ```bash